fvdsn/nope/README.md

 write_txt 'file2.txt' txt2
 ```

-With the help of the left arrow `<-` operator you could have instead written the program like this:
+With the help of the left arrow `<-` operator you could have instead written the following,

 ```
 write_txt 'file2.txt' <- upper <- read_text 'file.txt'
 ```

-The right arrow `->` operator (not yet implemented) does the same but the other way around, and allows to write the following
+The right arrow `->` operator (not yet implemented) does the same but the other way around.

 ```
 read_text 'file.txt' -> upper -> write_txt 'file2.txt'